Skip to content

 My Pet Human by Yasmine Surovec

 Who is the pet?
 In this story, the stray cat tells the story of adopting a human in a charming, well-executed, and well-paced book.
-There a graphic novel sense to the book in which dialogue bubble cartoons takes up most of the page making it appealing to reluctant readers.
+There is a graphic novel sense to the book in which dialogue bubble cartoons take up most of the page making it appealing to reluctant readers.
 The story also would appeal to boys and girls equally.
 It has a funny yet moving point of view.
 (5/5) [early chapter book, ages 6 and up]

 The Case of the Missing Carrot Cake by Robin Newman, illustrated by Deborah Zemke